laro/Cilia/README.md

 > [!NOTE]
 > - I may not be very familiar with Cpp2 or Carbon, or not up to date.
->     - Is there really no range-literal and no classical for-loop in neither Cpp2 nor Carbon?
+>     - Is there really no range operator and no classical for-loop in neither Cpp2 nor Carbon?
 > - I may not be up to date sufficiently with C++14/17/20/23/26 either.

 - Cilia